kubernetes-sigs/cluster-api/docs/proposals/20200220-cluster-resource-set.md

  LastUpdated:  "2020-05-05T08:24:17Z"
 ```

 Initially, the only supported mode will be `ApplyOnce` and it will be the default mode if no mode is provided.
-In the future, we may consider adding a `Sync` mode that reapplies the resources on resource hash change and/or periodically.
+In the future, we may consider adding a `Reconcile` mode that reapplies the resources on resource hash change and/or periodically.
 If ClusterResourceSet resources will be managed by an operator after they are applied by ClusterResourceSet controller, "ApplyOnce" mode must be used so that reconciliation on those resources can be delegated to the operator.

 Each item in the resources specifies a kind (must be either ConfigMap or Secret) and a name.
 Each referenced ConfigMap/Secret  contains yaml/json content as value.
 The key to that content is “value”.